Existence and Non-Uniqueness of Ergodic Leray-Hopf Solutions to the Stochastic Power-Law Flows: Construction of

 on $\Omega \times [o_{q+1},\infty)\times \mathbb{T}^d$ for all $q\geq 0$.\\ These facts confirm that $\Id-\frac{\mathring{R}_\ell}{\rho}$ is actually in the domain of $\gamma_\xi$ and additionally permit to state the following lemma.

 \begin{lemma} \thlabel{Lemma Amplitude Functions} The amplitude functions enjoy the following bounds

 \end{lemma}

-We refrain from providing a proof of this lemma at this point but postpone it to Section \ref{Preparations}.
+We refrain from providing a proof of this lemma as it closely follows the arguments in \cite{HZZ25}.
 Instead, we prefer to offer a brief summary of the construction of intermittent jets now, which, as previously mentioned, were originally introduced in \cite{BCV21} and later generalized in \cite{LZ23}.